wlpRobicho/dsp/README.md

 ## License
 This project was developed as part of a Computer Science final-year project at UWE Bristol.
 Use permitted for academic or demonstration purposes.

-## Acknowledgements
-Special thanks to:

-My brother-in-law for helping me understand Angular and guiding UI/UX feedback as a real developer

-Managers and small business owners for providing insights into real-world POS expectations

-University of the West of England for the opportunity